 There is a lot of irony in the fact that while early on in my career I counseled clients on how to manage pressure groups, today I ponder the questions that clients who are considering becoming corporate activists need to ask themselves first.

 From good corporate citizenship to corporate activism

 The times are changing indeed.
 Millennials expect the companies they work for and buy products and services from to not only be “good corporate citizens,” which is what recently the Business Roundtable told companies they should be, but to also choose sides on often very divisive social issues.
 In 2017, Kantar’s U.S. monitor report showed that no less than 78 percent of American Millennials agree with the statement that “more companies should take a stand on important social issues.”

-In a contribution that I wrote in the summer for a Quadriga University primer on corporate activism, I define corporate activism as follows:
+In a contribution that I wrote in the summer for the Quadriga University primer on corporate activism, I define corporate activism as follows: